ljpatrick/marxpaint/docs/README.txt

            Tux Paint stores files in your account's "Libraries" folder, under "Preferences", e.g.:

-             /Users/Joe/Library/Preferences/
+             /Users/(user name)/Library/Preferences/

    --------------------------------------------------------------------------

   Personal Files

-         You can also create brushes, stamps, fonts and 'starters' in your own directory for Tux Paint to find.
+         You can also create brushes, stamps, fonts and 'starters' in your own directory (folder) for Tux Paint to find.

+    Windows

+           Your personal Tux Paint folder is stored in your "Application Data".
+For example, on newer Windows (set up for an English-speaking user):

+             C:\Documents and Settings\(user name)\Application Data\TuxPaint\

+    Mac OS X

+           Your personal Tux Paint folder is stored in your "Library" folder:

+             Users/(user name)/Library/Application Support/ Tux Paint/

     Linux and Unix

-           Your personal Tux Paint directory is "~/.tuxpaint/".
+           Your personal Tux Paint directory is "$(HOME)/.tuxpaint/" (also known as "~/.tuxpaint/".

            That is, if your home directory is "/home/karl", then your Tux Paint directory is "/home/karl/.tuxpaint/".

            Don't forget the period (".") before the 'tuxpaint'!

-    Windows

-           Your personal Tux Paint directory is named "userdata" and is in the same directory as the executable e.g.:

-             C:\Program Files\TuxPaint\userdata

          To add brushes, stamps fonts, and 'starters,' create subdirectories under your personal Tux Paint directory named "brushes", "stamps",